 So many times when I first speak with my clients who are in active executive job search mode, they feel compelled to discuss their shortcomings.

 It’s a shame they’re so quick to focus on what they consider to be their negative qualities.

 But they’re very concerned that they don’t have what it takes to land the kinds of jobs they want and, frankly, deserve.

-Here are just some of the things they worry about:
+Here are just some of the things concerning them: